jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Detecting types in JSON
 -----------------------

-Parts of a document may be considered interesting because of their type, position, or some combination of the two.

-Given its use to select parts of a REST resource, not all of the JSONPath spec is useful.
-This contrasts with 'search' style queries such as 'books costing less than X'.
-Examining REST responses it is likely we will not be explicitly searching through a full model but rather selecting from a resource subset that the programmer requested, assembled on their behalf using their parameters so we can expect the developer to be interested in most of the content.
-In creating a new JSONPath implementation, I have chosen to follow the published spec only loosely, thereby avoiding writing unnecessary code.
-This is especially the case, as in the books example above whereby a user of the library could easily add the filter in the callback itself.
-Following the principle of writing less, better I feel it is better to deliver only the features I am reasonably certain will be well used but keep open the ability to add more later should it be required.
+Not all of the JSONPath language is well suited when we consider we are selecting specifically inside a REST resource.
+Given this context it is likely that we will not be examining a full model but rather a subset that we requested and was assembled on our behalf according to the parameters that we supplied.
+We can expect to be interested in all of the content so search-style selections such as 'books costing less than X' are less useful than queries which identify nodes because of their type and position such as 'all books in the discount set'.
+In creating a new JSONPath implementation I have chosen to follow the existing language somewhat loosely, thereby specialising the matching and avoiding unnecessary code.
+It is difficult to anticipate what the real-world matching requirements will be but if I deliver now the 20% of possible features that I'm reasonably sure will be used 80% of the time, for the timebeing any functionality which is not covered may be implemented inside the callbacks themselves and later added to the selection library.
+For example, somebody wishing to filter on the price of books may write an `if` statement inside their callback;

 JSON markup describes only a few basic types.
 On a certain level this is also true for XML -- most nodes are of either type Elements or Text.